 Called blood cancer (leukemia) is among the most common cancerous diseases in humans, its treatment requires careful medical follow-up and procedures.
 Learn more details about this cancer, the medical procedures followed with the best hospitals in Turkey that provide this.

-What is leukemia? (leukemia or leukemia)
+What is blood cancer (leukemia or leukemia)?

 Leukemia is a disease of white blood cells, which forms in the tissues responsible for the production of these cells (bone marrow and lymphatic system).
 This tissue begins to produce abnormal white blood cells, which divide very quickly and compete with other normal, healthy tissues and prevent them from performing their vital functions properly.